AgoraDoc/agora-style-guide/README.md

 2. Create a pull request to merge your commits to `master`.

+> The source files are written in markdown, and use the MyST parser to support Sphinx features.
+For the MyST syntax, see [The MyST Syntax Guide](https://myst-parser.readthedocs.io/en/latest/syntax/syntax.html).

 ### Open an issue for discussion

 Feel free to propose something for discussion by opening an issue.